data-apis/array-api-tests/README.md

 array module's `__array_api_version__` value, and if that attribute doesn't exist then we fallback to `"2021.12"`.

-#### CI flag

-Use the `--ci` flag to run only the primary and special cases tests.
-You can ignore the other test cases as they are redundant for the purposes of checking compliance.

 #### Data-dependent shapes

 Use the `--disable-data-dependent-shapes` flag to skip testing functions which have